danellecline/aesa-tensorflow-detection/README.md

     $ tar -xvf faster_rcnn_resnet101_coco_11_06_2017.tar.gz

 ### Edit the pipeline.config file
-Insert the correct paths for the training/test data in PATH_TO_BE_CONFIGURED
+Insert the correct paths for the training/test data in the train/test_input_reader and num_examples in the eval_config

 ### Train the model